The American School of the Air

 The American School of the Air was a half-hour educational radio program presented by CBS as a public affairs teaching supplement over an 18-year period during the 1930s and 1940s.
-CBS followed the lead of the first School of the Air which began in 1929 at Ohio State University.
+CBS followed the lead of the Ohio School of the Air which began in 1929 at Ohio State University.

 Program policies for The American School of the Air were established by an advisory board.
 The series began February 4, 1930, broadcast on weekdays at 2:30 p.m.
 The initial episode (about Columbus' discovery of America) had an audience estimated at 1,500,000 students in 20,000 schools.
 The programs originated at WABC in New York City.
 Faculty included "16 of the nation's greatest educators", with Columbia University Professor of Education William C. Bagley heading the group.

 Although the program's target group was school students, its audience reached beyond them.
 During the 1931–1932 season, more than one-third of the program's fan mail came from adults who were not directly involved with formal education, including housewives, business executives, "old people", shut-ins, and immigrants.

 In 1939, it aired at 9:15 in the morning and was heard nationwide in over 100,000 classrooms by an estimated 3,000,000 children every day.
 Its success prompted NBC to launch Its University of the Air in 1942.

 During World War II, its programming changed markedly.
 Retitled The American School of the Air of the Americas in 1940, it now took on a Pan-American outlook, reaching out to Canadian and Latin American audiences.
 Programs typically dwelled on the historical and cultural heritage, common struggles, and shared interests of the peoples in the New World.
-With support from Nelson A. Rockefeller's Office of the Coordinator of Inter-American Affairs (1940–46), CBS had its educational programs translated into Spanish and Portuguese and broadcast over its Pan-American network of stations, the Cadena de las Americas.
+With support from Nelson A. Rockefeller's Office of the Coordinator of Inter-American Affairs (1940–46), CBS had its educational programs translated into Spanish and Portuguese and broadcast over its Pan-American network of stations, the Cadena de las Américas.
 By 1941, The American School of the Air of the Americas had expanded into 15 countries.
 When the United States entered the war, it became ”the official channel through which the Office of War Information will convey news, information and instructions for civilian activities to children and young people, teachers and parents of America.”
 In 1945, the program moved to a late afternoon timeslot, 5:00 p.m.

 Different topics were featured throughout the week under the umbrella title.
 The 1931-1932 schedule is shown in the table below: